DAN Medical Services

 Policy & Procedures

-The purpose of the DAN America Recompression Chamber Assistance Program (RCAP) is to assist recompression chambers in the DAN America region in areas of equipment, training and emergency assistance in maintaining their ability to, or in, becoming able to assist divers in need according to levels DAN America believes appropriate.
+The purpose of the DAN Recompression Chamber Assistance Program (RCAP) is to assist recompression chambers in the DAN region in areas of equipment, training and emergency assistance in maintaining their ability to, or in, becoming able to assist divers in need according to levels DAN believes appropriate.
 Assistance is offered to those chambers that may otherwise not be able to financially provide what is requested.
-This assistance may also be available to recompression chambers outside the DAN America region.
+This assistance may also be available to recompression chambers outside the DAN region.

 While there is no specific number of chambers this program will assist on an annual basis, it is the goal of this grant program to help assure local quality chamber assistance to injured divers in areas where diving occurs.
-Quality chamber assistance is based on established guidelines for basic standards of equipment, personnel training, and availability to DAN America Members.
+Quality chamber assistance is based on established guidelines for basic standards of equipment, personnel training, and availability to DAN Members.

 This program is funded by donations from donors.
 It is managed under the business and tax laws of the United States under the 501(c)(3) non-profit organization status of Divers Alert Network, Inc.